Managing Encoded Metadata Within Your Book

 At this point, you already know much more about ebook metadata than you ever intended to.
 Read this article to learn about encoded metadata within your book.
-If you missed the previous instalments of this series, please check the following articles:
+If you missed the previous installments of this series, please check the following articles:

 - Metadata 101 and most important metadata guidelines